 Activities related to the scope of EITI reporting.
-The 2016 draft workplan includes the development of 4 reports: the Oil and Gas Audit 2014/2015, the Solid Minerals Audit 2014/2015, a Value for Money Audit Scoping Study and a Fiscal Allocation and Statutory Disbursement (FASD) Audit 2012/2014.
-The workplan also includes budget lines for reports on Audit Progress Monitoring and Audit Progress Evaluation.
-There is no evidence in the workplan that the MSG has considered extending the detail and scope of EITI reporting to address issues such as transportation payments, discretionary social expenditures, beneficial ownership and contracts when reviewing the workplan, even as beneficial ownership disclosure is elsewhere identified as a priority.
+The 2016 draft work plan includes the development of 4 reports: the Oil and Gas Audit 2014/2015, the Solid Minerals Audit 2014/2015, a Value for Money Audit Scoping Study and a Fiscal Allocation and Statutory Disbursement (FASD) Audit 2012/2014.
+The work plan also includes budget lines for reports on Audit Progress Monitoring and Audit Progress Evaluation.
+There is no evidence in the work plan that the MSG has considered extending the detail and scope of EITI reporting to address issues such as transportation payments, discretionary social expenditures, beneficial ownership and contracts when reviewing the work plan, even as beneficial ownership disclosure is elsewhere identified as a priority.

 Activities aimed at addressing any legal or regulatory obstacles identified.
-The 2016 draft workplan includes activities specifically aimed at addressing legal or regulatory obstacles, including undertaking a review of the NEITI Act and developing “a comprehensive framework for the Implementation and enforcement compliance with NEITI related laws and EITI Standards”.
+The 2016 draft work plan includes activities specifically aimed at addressing legal or regulatory obstacles, including undertaking a review of the NEITI Act and developing “a comprehensive framework for the Implementation and enforcement compliance with NEITI related laws and EITI Standards”.

 Plans for implementing the recommendations from Validation and EITI reporting.
-The 2016 draft workplan includes activities specifically aimed at implementin ghte recommendations from earlier reports.
-This includes entries on “Monitoring & Evaluation of Projects, Activities & Reviews”, “Metering infrastructure in the Oil & Gas Sector” and a “Roundtable with Government Agencies on of remedial issues”.
+The 2016 draft work plan includes activities specifically aimed at implementing the recommendations from earlier reports.
+This includes entries on “Monitoring & Evaluation of Projects, Activities & Reviews”, “Metering infrastructure in the Oil & Gas Sector”, and a “Roundtable with Government Agencies on of remedial issues”.

 Costings and funding sources, including domestic and external sources of funding and technical assistance.
-NEITI workplans available online are always costed and specify whether the funding comes from the Federal Budget or the World Bank or African Development Bank.
+NEITI work plans available online are always costed and specify whether the funding comes from the Federal Budget or the World Bank or African Development Bank.
 They also include a column specifying any expected or actual shortfalls.
 The draft available online as of 1 July 2016 did not include costs or sources of funding.

-The NSWG has had to face consistent shortfalls in FGN funding relative to activities planned in the annual workplan.
-The new Executive Secretary, Waziri Adio, noted that the lack of funding had affected NEITI’s ability to carry out its mandate effectively at the NSWG’s 11 March 2016 meeting.
+The NSWG has had to face consistent shortfalls in FGN funding relative to activities planned in the annual work plan.
+The new Executive Secretary, Waziri Adio, noted at the NSWG’s 11 March 2016 meeting that the lack of funding had affected NEITI’s ability to carry out its mandate effectively.
 Shortfalls in funding had meant that payment had not yet been made for 2016 office rent or for the final payment for the 2013 Oil and Gas EITI Report, while work on the next Fiscal Allocation and Statutory Disbursement report and the first Value-for-Money report had not yet started.
-Previous Executive Secretaries noted that funding constraints continued to be a challenge for implementing the EITI workplan at the NSWG’s meetings on 16 June 2015, 12 March 2015 and 20 November 2014.
-The impact of funding constraints on implementation of the 2015 workplan was highlighted in NEITI’s 2015 annual activity report (pp.44-45), noting that EITI implementation was dependent on donor support and on the level of political will/support.
+Previous Executive Secretaries noted that funding constraints continued to be a challenge for implementing the EITI work plan at the NSWG’s meetings on 16 June 2015, 12 March 2015, and 20 November 2014.
+The impact of funding constraints on implementation of the 2015 work plan was also highlighted in NEITI’s 2015 annual activity report (pp.44-45), noting that EITI implementation was dependent on donor support and on the level of political will/support.

 Stakeholder views

-The representatives of civil society and the oil companies on the NSWG said that they had reviewed drafts of the 2016 workplan and found that it aligned with the NSWG’s strategic plan.
+The representatives of civil society and the oil companies on the NSWG said that they had reviewed drafts of the 2016 work plan and found that it aligned with the NSWG’s strategic plan.
 They also said they welcomed the emphasis on capacity building and improvements to data collection.
-None of the stakeholders consulted outside the NSWG had seen the draft workplan, although some knew that a copy was available online.
-The secretariat provided documentary evidence that the workplan had been circulated to the constituency representatives and requested that it be shared for comments with the constituencies.
+None of the stakeholders consulted outside the NSWG had seen the draft work plan, although some knew that a copy was available online.
+The secretariat provided documentary evidence that the work plan had been circulated to the constituency representatives and requested that it be shared for comments with the constituencies.
+Consider rephrasing this sentence—it is a bit unclear.